vrthra/pygmalion/README.md

 ```

 The result is placed in _.pickled/hello.py.chain_ and is in readable ASCII
-A number of environment variables are used to control the PyChains
+A number of environment variables are used to control the Pygmalion

 * **BFS**
    Whether to apply the wide search strategy or not.
 This has the effect of